QuVery/GameAssetsTechStandards/README.md

-# Game Dev Tech Standards
+# Game Asset Tech Standards

 An open-source guide and toolset for establishing and validating technical standards in game development.